DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 [4.3](#4.3) Implement secure communication channels according to design ((OSG-9 Chpt 12))
 - Protocols that provide security services for application-specific communication channels are called secure communication protocols
 - 4.3.1 Voice
-    - **Voice of Internet Protocol (VoIP)**: set of technologies that enables voice to be sent over a packet network
+    - 📗**Voice of Internet Protocol (VoIP)**: set of technologies that enables voice to be sent over a packet network
     - As more orgs switch to VoIP, protocols like SIP become more common, and introducing additional management, either via dedicated voice VLANs, or by establishing quality of service (QoS) levels to ensure voice traffic priority
     - 🔥SIPS, the secure version of the Session Initialization Protocol for VoIP, adds TLS encryption to keep the session initialization process secure. 📝SIPS and SRTP are appropriate for a VoIP environment, but are not generally a complete solution for a modern multimedia collaboration platform like Microsoft Teams, Zoom, or WebEx.
 (Modern collaboration platforms support TLS throughout their communications allowing clients to securely connect to the service and to encrypt communications.)
          - 🍉SIP is primarily used for initiating, maintaining, and terminating real-time communication sessions.
 It handles the setup and teardown of calls or sessions.
 It deals with the signaling aspect of a communication session, including establishing session parameters.